Statistical Software Popularity on Google Scholar

 fi;fi

-wget --user-agent="Mozilla/5.0 (Windows; U; Windows NT 5.1; en-US; rv:1.8.1.6) Gecko/20070725 Firefox/2.0.0.6" --referer="http://scholar.google.com/" --output-document=goog --tries=20 $url
+wget --user-agent="Mozilla/5.0 (Windows; U; Windows NT 5.1; en-US;

 # Query may find nothing

-teststring=`awk -F "No pages were found containing" '{print $2}' goog`
+teststring=\`awk -F "No pages were found containing" '{print \$2}'

-if [ "$teststring" = "" ]; then
+if [ "\$teststring" = "" ]; then

-sed -n -i 's/.*Results <b>1<\/b> - <b>1<\/b> of //p' goog
+sed -n -i 's/.*Results <b>1<\\/b> - <b>1<\\/b>

 sed -i -e 's/about //' -e 's/<b>//' -e 's/,//g' goog

-number=`awk -F "</b>" '{print $1}' goog`
+number=\`awk -F "</b>" '{print \$1}' goog\`

 else